 Lishuo is so impressed that she cried when she saw our pictures.

-Well, here’s the deal: when photographers create a Pin, they usually add a so-called “destination link” to the pinned image.
+Well, here’s the deal: when photographers create a so-called Pin, they usually add a “destination link” to the pinned image.

-All you need to do is click on the photo twice: your first click enlarges the photo and allows you to save it to your Pinterest board.
+All you need to do is click on the photo twice: your first click enlarges the picture and allows you to save it to your Pinterest board.

-A word of caution is in order: don't fall into the trap of equating a fabulous photograph with a great Paris photographer.
+A word of caution is in order: don't fall into the trap of equating a fabulous photograph with a great Paris portrait photographer.

 It’s tempting at times to fall in love with a photograph and somehow equate it with the quality of its photographer.